-- place a child or young person at risk of, or cause, harm; - bring Sevenoaks Prep into disrepute; - breach confidentiality; - breach copyright; - breach data protection legislation; - or do anything that could be considered discriminatory against, or bullying or harassment of, any individual, for example by: - making offensive or derogatory comments relating to sex, gender reassignment, race (including nationality), disability, sexual orientation, religion or belief or age; - o using social media to bully another individual; or - o posting links to or endorsing material which is discriminatory or offensive. - otherwise breach the Staff Code of Conduct or Safeguarding and Child Protection Policy.
+- place a child or young person at risk of, or cause, harm; - bring Sevenoaks Prep into disrepute; - breach confidentiality; - breach copyright; - breach data protection legislation; - or do anything that could be considered discriminatory against, or bullying or harassment of, any individual, for example by: - o making offensive or derogatory comments relating to sex, gender reassignment, race (including nationality), disability, sexual orientation, religion or belief or age; - o using social media to bully another individual; or - o posting links to or endorsing material which is discriminatory or offensive. - otherwise breach the Staff Code of Conduct or Child Protection and Safeguarding Policy.